TopResume’s New Survey Reveals Job Seekers’ Ignorance About the Electronic Gatekeepers That Determine Their Resume's Fate

 Another mistake that TopResume revealed was job seekers’ failure to optimize their resume with relevant keywords, meaning, to identify language found in their desired job descriptions and then incorporating it into your resume at least twice.
 Lastly, resumes with elaborate designs that follow a non-traditional layout get scrambled by the bots.
 If you want your resume to pass the ATS and progress to a live human for review, focus on delivering a resume with a clean and simple design, and a hybrid or chronological format.

-For more information on these top resume mistakes and tips on how to write a resume to beat the ATS, check out TopResume’s infographic and article here.
+Click on the following link for more information on these top resume mistakes and tips on how to write a resume to beat the ATS.